Performance management, development and review (PMDR)

 Is there a set format for the PMDR process?

 It is intended that the format remains flexible to enable each Work Unit to meet its own requirements.
-The following templates are provided as a sample of the reports required:
+The following templates are provided as a sample of the plans required:

 PMDR discussions may cover any aspects of work considered relevant.
 For example, any or all of the following areas of a person's work may be covered in the discussion:

-Workshops on the PMDR process are available for supervisors and are published in the SCU Professional Learning Calendar.
+Workshops on the PMDR process are available for supervisors and are published in the Professional learning calendar.
 Access to the Calendar is available via MyHR.
 A number of resources for supervisors have also been developed to help maximise the effectiveness of the PMDR process.